mattermost/mattermost-handbook/operations/research-and-development/engineering/integrations.md

 ### Working in Gitbook

 We use Gitbook to render our documentation.
+A migration process from Gitbook to the Developers website is scheduled to start soon, at which point all plugin documentation will live in that repo.

+Details of the PR process for updating docs once this migration is complete will follow.

 ## Documentation template for contributions